huynguyenbao/huynguyenbao.github.io/_posts/2022-09-24-variational-methods-segmentation_p1.md

   \dfrac{dE}{dC} = \dfrac{\partial L}{\partial C_s} - \dfrac{\partial}{\partial s}\left(\dfrac{\partial L}{\partial C_s}\right) + \dfrac{\partial ^ 2}{\partial s^2}\left(\dfrac{\partial L}{\partial C_{ss}}\right) = 0
 \end{equation}$$

 In fact, this necessary condition does not guarantee that the solution is global optimum but only **local optimum**.
-However, at least we still can find an acceptable solution by using gradient descent.
+However, at least we can still find an acceptable solution by using gradient descent.

-Continue to expand the above equation and get:
+Continue to expand the above equation and get the following:

 Since $C = (x(s), y(s))$, we will take the derivative two times, with respect to $x$ and to $y$.